JessMBrown/Journey_Genie_Group_Project/README.md

 ---
 <a name="run-the-code"></a>
 ### 6. Run the code
-- Make sure you are in the *main* directory and run the following command:
+- Run app.py first to start the server connection
+- Run the following command to start the program:

 ```shell
 python main.py